 Natural rights imply more explicit subsidiary rights that can be practically applied and enforced.
 They also complete the definition of true human rights.

-- A person owns what he/she has created whether in service to himself/herself or to others.
+- Right of ownership over what one creates, whether in service to himself/herself or to others.

-- Every person of a country has a right to equal compensation for the exploitation of natural resources.
+- Right of every person of a country to equal compensation for the exploitation of natural resources.

-- Every permanent resident of a country has a right to an equal portion of land, measured by value.
+- Right of every permanent resident of a country to an equal portion of available land, measured by value.

 Filed under: | November 19th, 2012